-3. If your condition gets worse in the future
+2. If your condition gets worse in the future

-If you can't get income-related ESA, you may be able to claim contributory ESA again in the future if your condition gets worse - as long as the Department for Work and Pensions considers that you have continuously had a limited capability for work since your new-style/contributory ESA stopped being paid.
+You may be able to claim ESA again in the future if your condition gets worse - as long as the Department for Work and Pensions considers that you have continuously had a limited capability for work since your previous ESA stopped being paid.

-To make sure this happens, you should ask the Department for Work and Pensions to continue to assess you as having limited capability for work once your contributory ESA ends.
-Then, if your condition does get worse, you can make a new claim for new-style ESA.
+To make sure this happens, you should ask the Department for Work and Pensions to continue to assess you as having limited capability for work once your ESA ends.
+Then, if your condition does get worse, you can make a new claim.

 You'll probably be referred for a Work Capability Assessment.
-If it's accepted at this assessment that you have limited capability for work-related activity (and so can be moved into the support group) you can be awarded contributory ESA again.
-It will last as long as you stay in the support group.
+If it's accepted at this assessment that you have limited capability for work-related activity (and so can be moved into the support group) you can be awarded ESA again.
+It will last as long as you fit the criteria for the support group.